microsoft/dotnet-apiport/docs/BreakingChanges/095 ConcurrentQueue.TryPeek can return an erroneous null via its out parameter.md

 Available

 ### Change Description
-In some multi-threaded scenarios, `ConcurentQueue<T>.TryPeek` can return true, but populate the out parameter with a null value (instead of the correct, peeked value).
+In some multi-threaded scenarios, `ConcurrentQueue<T>.TryPeek` can return true, but populate the out parameter with a null value (instead of the correct, peeked value).

 - [ ] Quirked
 - [ ] Build-time break